hablapps/stateless/README.md

 Monocle.
 * Stateless includes recurrent combination of optics.
-For example, by packaging a collection of lenses and traversals under certain configuration, we are able to implement the interface of a Scala `Map`, which is very intuitive for an object-oriented mindset.
+For example, by packaging a collection of lenses and traversals under certain configuration, we are able to implement the interface of a Scala `Map`, which is very intuitive from an object-oriented mindset.
 * The library offers utilities to facilitate the instantiation of relevant frameworks in the Scala ecosystem.

 ## Limitations

 Stateless is still very experimental, and therefore comes with some limitations.

 * We've said that optic algebras generalize optics.
 However, we have to specify here that we're generalizing the monomorphic version of optics, instead of the